-Entry Requirements: There are no pre-requisites for entry at this level although it is expected that students will have and why things work.
+Entry Requirements: There are no pre-requisites for entry at this level although it is expected that students will have at least one year's experience in the subject at Year 10.
+Course Summary: Level 1 Textiles is based around the key concepts of technological practice understanding how and why things work.
 Units are created around a case study relating to existing technologies and making a basic garment or item based on a context that changes each year.
+Developing design ideas Assessment: 12 Credits internal and 4 credits external Cost: Costs of pattern and materials to be purchased, printing costs